 10.1089/dna.2020.5614

-Over the past five years, with the support of the Leo Foundation, the MG lab has started a new area of research focusing on the intricate cellular processes underlying melanin synthesis.
+Over the past five years, with the support of the Leo Foundation, our lab has started a new area of research focusing on the intricate cellular processes underlying melanin synthesis.
 Unexpectedly, our team discovered that a mitochondrial fission factor plays a role in melanosome biogenesis.

 Find out more about this fascinating work: